Welcome to today's edition of the Rush 24-7 podcast.

 When he went after the president and pointed out what he thought was wrong with the president's programs, what did you think about that?

-Somebody gives them an opportunity, it's what they do with that opportunity.
+If somebody gives him an opportunity, it's what they do with that opportunity.

-He was giving the opportunity as president of the United States, and he has not turned the country around.
+He was given the opportunity as president of the United States, and he has not turned the country around.

 Okay, so they cancel each other out.